-As you slog through the winter doldrums, here’s the health update that could carry you through until spring: Dark chocolate is a SuperFood.
+Here’s the health update that could carry you through any gloomy day, work challenge, or family stress: Dark chocolate is a SuperFood.
 For many of us, this is a dream come true.
 The interesting thing is that once people think of chocolate as a food that’s beneficial to their health, they’re somehow less tempted to gorge on it.Why?
 Because it’s no longer forbidden.

 Here is the good news: Dark chocolate benefits contribute to lowering blood pressure, increasing blood flow, and ultimately contributing to a healthy heart.

 It’s a myth that chocolate is loaded with caffeine.
 While there is some caffeine in chocolate, it’s not much.
 In a typical chocolate bar, the caffeine content ranges from 1 to 11 mg.
 An 8-ounce cup of coffee has about 137 mg of caffeine.This news doesn’t mean that you should toss out the oatmeal and fill your cabinets with chocolate.
 Pause for a moment and let the caution on chocolate sink in:

 Keep your daily dark chocolate intake to about 100 calories per day: You can’t eat as much chocolate as you want.
 It’s high in calories, and if you eat too much of it you will gain weight.
 Depending on your weight and activity level, chocolate should be a small treat, a little healthy indulgence that will have to be accounted for in your overall calorie intake/activity equation.